 The restoration of floodplains indicator tracks the number and acreage of activities that improve floodplain connectivity and or natural land cover in the 17 major river floodplains in Puget Sound.
-Activity outcomes may include partial restoration (e.g., improvement), or full restoration of floodplain function.
-Example of an improvement is a levee breach or lowering resulting in limited floodplain connectivity with the river.
+Activity outcomes may include full restoration of floodplain function or improvement of floodplain function through partial restoration, such as a levee breach or lowering resulting in limited floodplain connectivity with the river.

 Estimated acres of floodplain restored or improved in Puget Sound's 17 major river floodplains by year.
-The purple line shows cumulative acres restored beginning in 2011.
-These data are preliminary as of 10/29/2019 and are subject to change as refinements occur.
-Data for 2019 are not yet complete until after the end of the calendar year.
+The bars indicate cumulative acres restored and the purple line denotes restoration acres per year beginning in 2011.

-Though the indicator is making gains, the target of restoring floodplain function to 42,386 acres (15 percent of functionally-impaired floodplains) by 2020 is far from being met.
+Though the indicator is making gains, the target of restoring floodplain function to 42,386 acres (15 percent of functionally-impaired floodplains) by 2020 was far from met, but progress continues.

 Between 2011 and 2020, an estimated 179 floodplain improvement projects have been completed to improve or restore 9,550 acres (15 square miles) in Puget Sound's 17 major river floodplains.